Azure/terraform-azurerm-avm-res-eventgrid-namespace/README.md

 ### <a name="input_sku"></a> [sku](#input\_sku)

-Description: The SKU of the EventGrid Namespace (Basic or Premium)
+Description: The SKU of the EventGrid Namespace (Standard or Premium)

 Type: `string`

-Default: `"Basic"`
+Default: `"Standard"`

 ### <a name="input_tags"></a> [tags](#input\_tags)